Floorp-Projects/Floorp/toolkit/components/extensions/docs/lifecycle.rst

 If these properties are present, the ``onUpdate()`` and ``onUninstall()`` methods will be called for the relevant ``ExtensionAPI`` instances when an extension that uses the API is updated or uninstalled.

+Note that these events can be triggered on extensions that are inactive.
+For that reason, these events can only be handled by extension APIs that are built into the browser.
+Or, in other words, these events cannot be handled by APIs that are implemented in WebExtension experiments.
+If the implementation of an API relies on these events for corectness, the API must be built into the browser and not delievered via an experiment.

 ..
 Should we even document onStartup()?
 I think no...